CockyProgramTeam/547GBIKES/cg.mob/SQLMODS/readme.txt

 id (ParkID AS STRING-> CG USES GUI ID FORM).

 All these fields are MAPPED ON THE PARK SERVICE WHICH REQUIRES METADATA STRUCTURES FROM THE API...

+Supporting the CG UI Requires Modifications to the CartItem table sqlite> alter table CartItem add column numDays int; //RESERVATIONS HAVE A NUMBER OF DAYS SPECIFICALLY WRITTEN...
+THIS COULD BE A COMPUTED FIELD. sqlite> alter table CartItem add column Parkidasstring string; //ParkIDs are GUIDS for Capgemeni.